strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

         oc get services -n default

-   `172.30.1.1:5000` is the typical default IP and port of the Docker registry running in the cluster, however the command may above may return a different value.
+   `172.30.1.1:5000` is the typical default IP and port of the Docker registry running in the cluster, however the command above may return a different value.

 3. Log in to the Docker repo running in the local cluster:

         docker login -u developer -p $(oc whoami -t) 172.30.1.1:5000

    Note that we are using the `developer` OpenShift user and the token for the current (`developer`) login as the password.

 4. Now run the `docker_push` target to push the development images to that Docker repo.
 If you need to build/rebuild the Docker images as well, then run the `all` target instead: